Skip NavigationSkip to Primary Content

 Dr. Monika Scott

-Dr. Monika Scott likes to call herself a repeat offender.
-She started working at Evergreen Veterinary Clinic in 2006.
-She left in 2009, only to come back in 2016 because she couldn’t stay away from our team.
-She loves being part of the Evergreen family.
-While Dr. Scott was on hiatus from Evergreen, she was working as a small animal veterinarian in the Monterey/Salinas area where she lives and plays.
+Dr. Monika Scott started working at Evergreen Veterinary Clinic in 2006.
+She left in 2009 to practice closer to her home, only to come back in 2016 because she missed being part of the Evergreen family.

-Dr. Scott knew from a young age she had a connection with animals: she was always drawn to them and spent hours content in their company.
-She grew up with rescue dogs and spent several summers in Greece surrounded by farm animals and stray cats.
-Dr. Scott did not seriously consider a career in veterinary medicine, however, until she was a graduating senior at UC Santa Cruz.
-She had an internship at the District Attorney’s office, was running a bait and tackle shop on the Capitola Wharf, and was also working part-time as a kennel assistant at a veterinary clinic.
-She found her passion at the vet’s office.
+Dr. Scott knew from a young age she had a connection with animals, she was always drawn to them and spent hours content in their company.
+She grew up with rescue dogs, and spent several summers in Greece surrounded by farm animals and stray cats.
+However Dr. Scott did not consider a career in veterinary medicine until she was a graduating senior at UC Santa Cruz.
+While finishing her degree, she had an internship at the District Attorney’s office, she was running a bait and tackle shop on the Capitola Wharf, and she was also working part time as a kennel assistant at a local veterinary clinic.
+It turns out she found her passion at the vet’s office.

-So, Dr. Scott went back to school after receiving her B.A. in Psychology and started taking the required prerequisites for veterinary medical school.
-In the process, she decided to get another degree and received her B.S. in Biology from California State University Sacramento.
+After receiving her B.A. in Psychology from UCSC she went back to school and started taking the required prerequisites for veterinary medical school while working as a veterinary assistant and receptionist.
+She received her B.S. in Biology from California State University Sacramento and subsequently her DVM from Kansas State University.

 Dr. Scott sees cats and dogs.
 She enjoys practicing medicine and loves getting to know pets and their families.
-She believes in the human-animal bond and hopes to protect and promote that bond through her role as a veterinarian.
+She believes in the power of the human animal bond and hopes to protect and promote that bond through her role as a veterinarian.